 4. Group foods and drinks by type

-By stacking all the tinned tomatoes together, all the pulses together, all the baking kit together – and so on – you will be able to see what you need much more quickly and, before a trip to the store, will be able to tell at a glance what you are running short of.
+Just as when organizing kitchen cabinets, grouping items together can help with pantry organization.
+For example, by stacking all your pantry staples, such as tinned tomatoes together, all the pulses together, all the baking kit together – and so on – you will be able to see what you need much more quickly and, before a trip to the store, will be able to tell at a glance what you are running short of, and make organizing a pantry a breeze.

 5. Organize food and drinks by expiration dates

-'Put new items of shopping at the back so you use up the food which has less shelf life left,' says professional organiser Vicky Silverthorn.
+'Put new items of shopping at the back so you use up the food which has less shelf life left,' says professional organizer Vicky Silverthorn.

 This is the way it's done in supermarkets to ensure customers buy the stock going out of date first.
 So it's a handy hack to have for your pantry.